x0sig/node_editor/README.md

 ## Usage

 1. **Load or Import a Graph:**
-   Paste a JSON graph or load from file.
+   Load a JSON graph from file.
 2. **Edit Nodes:**
    - Drag nodes to move them.
    - Click the close (×) button to delete.